siraat-ai-academy/ironwall-az500-labs/💙Lab13-PoeticPause-BetweenTheLabs.md

 ---

 ### 🧾 Guided by:
 🛸 **Mr. eks2** — the curious whisper of Muhammad Naveed Ishaque, now a beginner Azure Security trainee at a Danish firm, always asking, “Can this be simpler?”

-🇩🇰 **Kasper Madsen** — a joyful Danish Azure Security Specialist who turns labs into friendly journeys
+**🇩🇰 Kasper Madsen** — a joyful Danish Azure Security Specialist who turns labs into friendly journeys
-🇪🇸 **Sofia Zaymera** — a soft-spoken security expert from Spain who explains complexity with clarity
+**🇪🇸 Sofia Zaymera** — a soft-spoken security expert from Spain who explains complexity with clarity
-✍️ **Muhammad Naveed Ishaque** — a content creator whose words help beginners feel brave and seen
+**✍️ Muhammad Naveed Ishaque** — a content creator whose words help beginners feel brave and seen

-🔎 *See full character bios in the README file.*
+🔎 _See full character bios in the_ [**README**](./README.md) _file._

 ---

 ✍️ **Created & Curated by**
 **Muhammad Naveed Ishaque**
-*Content Creator | AI Writer | Narrative Simplifier*
+_Content Creator • AI Writer • Narrative Simplifier_
-*With the inner voice of eks2 — the whisper behind the work.*
+_With the inner voice of eks2 — the whisper behind the work._

 **Siraat AI Academy**
 _“The Straight Path — Empowering minds with clarity, illuminating paths with purpose.”_

----